Sir John Hutton Cooper, 1st Baronet

-Sir John Hutton Cooper, 1st Baronet (1765–1828) was an English physician, courtier and politician.
+Sir John Hutton Cooper, 1st Baronet (1765–1828) was an English medical doctor, courtier and politician.
 In 1819 he was elected a Fellow of the Royal Society.

 Life

 He was the fifth son of Benjamin Cooper (1733–1797) of Sleaford and his first wife Anne Lomax (died 1765); his father was an apothecary in Sleaford.
 At the time of his first marriage in 1790 he was described as a surgeon.
 He took a medical degree at the University of St Andrews, and was admitted a Fellow of the Royal College of Physicians of Edinburgh, in 1796.
 His father remarried in 1767, to Grace Francis, daughter of the Rev. Wyatt Francis.
 Cooper's younger half-brother Christopher took a medical degree at Glasgow University in 1799.

 Cooper was appointed Groom of the Bedchamber to the Duke of Clarence in 1812, a position he held for the rest of his life.
 William Beattie, attending the Duke in Brussels in 1822, recorded a courtesy call on the Duke by Cooper and Augustin Sayer.
 He wrote that Cooper "is evidently a great and privileged favourite with the Duke."

 In 1825 Cooper was elected, unopposed, to Parliament for Dartmouth in 1825 at a by-election after the death by suicide of James Hamilton Stanhope.
 He then held the seat in the 1826 general election with the support of the Holdsworth interest, on a show of hands.
 In the House of Commons he voted against Catholic relief, but made little contribution to debates.
 He was created a baronet on 19 February 1828 and died on 24 December of that year.
 He was three times married, having a son by the first marriage, but left no heir.